Serve (tennis): Stances

 There are two popular stances in the tennis serve: the platform stance and the pinpoint stance.

 In the platform stance, the feet are kept about shoulder-width apart throughout the service, providing stable support and easy weight transfer from the back to the front foot.
 The hips rotate, and sometimes the back foot swings forward to complete the hip rotation.

 In the pinpoint stance, the feet start apart, but as the serve unfolds, the back foot slides or steps forward until it is adjacent to or slightly behind the front foot.
 As a result, the feet provide a very small base of support and balance may be a problem.

 Advantages of platform stance and the pinpoint stance

 The pinpoint serve provides better velocity, since the feet come together as a single unit, allowing them to push harder against the ground and gain more leg power.
 However, the center of gravity moves more than in the platform stance, so the player must have good body control in order to contact the ball consistently.

-Players will sacrifice some power with the platform services, but their balance will be better so they should be more consistent.
-It's still possible to produce good power with the platform serve—some big servers, such as Milos Raonic and Roger Federer, use a variation of a platform stance.

 The service each player uses will depend on their individual abilities and what they need the most—power or consistency.

 If they already have good body control but would like to produce extra power, they could try the pinpoint stance.
 If consistency is their problem, they can use the platform stance.